ryexdev/E30_Upgraded_OBC/README.md

 # E30_Upgraded_OBC

 ## Intro
 Welcome to my project!
 Thanks for checking it out.
-I will be updated this code on a routine basis, please fork if you'd like to develop and not receive breaking changes.
+I will be updating this code on a routine basis, please fork if you'd like to develop and not receive breaking changes.
 If you have any questions shoot me an email at
 RyanHendersonContact@gmail.com

 If you find this project useful, please feel free to buy me a cup of coffee!